waxim/Atomic/README.md

 ```

 ## Stacks
-If you can register all your events no a stack and have the stack fire any events as they are due.
+If you like you can register all your events no a stack and have the stack fire any events as they are due.

 ```php
 $stack = new Atomic\Event\Stack([$event, $event2, $event3]);